 One key advantage of our network time lapse, recording and streaming camera systems is the ability to utilize your existing infratrusrure.
 There are plus and minus points but if you do have a network on site, then a none 4G system is worth considering.

-When our camera is pre-configured to an 02 4G fixed IP architecture its fully working and ready to go.
-For those wanting to use an available on-site network there is a little work to do on finishing the set up.
+When our time-lapse camera system is pre-configured to an 02 4G fixed IP architecture its fully working and ready to go solution.
+It is also remote support access ready.
+For those wanting to use an available on-site network there may be a little more work to do.
 Burgess Technologies would also have no remote access into the camera to help fine tune the image and complete any support requests.

 4G or Your LAN is usually dependant on the End Client and willingness of their IT department.
 Example: If it was a construction site with a small network then plugging a 3rd party network device into the router may not be a big deal.
 However, if it was a end client such as a school or university, the IT department would prefer a stand alone 4G system

 HOW IT WORKS